I am not a professional genealogist.

 JLog was started through a series of unrelated minor incidents which together constitute a major accident.

-It’s a collection of simple computer tips, tools and how-to’s for genealogists under the general categories of Backup, Legacy, News & Reviews, Organize, Photos, Sharing Files and Tech Tips.
-A great deal of the content will suit computer users of any ilk.
+It’s a collection of simple computer tips, tools and how-to’s for genealogists although a great deal of the content will suit computer users of any ilk.

 Webstream was started much later as a library of web design and marketing resources that appeared misplaced on JLog.
 If you have almost any kind of a blog, website or online presence, you may eventually find yourself wondering about these things.